 - Don’t write your password down.

-- Don’t share it.
+- NEVER share it.
 EVERY email request for your password is a scam.
-Don’t fall for them.
+Don’t fall for it.

 - Don’t let anyone watch you type it.

-- Change it often.
-You will need a current password in order to use certain services and resources through the MyPack Portal.
+- You will need a current password in order to use certain services and resources through the MyPack Portal.

 - Log out

-Before you leave a computer unattended, especially in a computer lab, be sure to log off.
+Before you leave a computer unattended, especially in a computer lab, be sure to log out.